 Tips & tricks to design the coolest book cover series.
 With examples

 Books are like people.
-Just like each person has their personal style that makes them easily noticeable, each book should have their unique features to be quickly recognizable by bibliophiles.
-And this aspect is even more important when it comes to book series.
+Just like each person has their personal style that makes them easily noticeable, each book should have its unique features to be quickly recognizable by bibliophiles.
+Moreover, this aspect is even more important when it comes to book series.
 Your loyal fans have to figure out immediately that one standalone book from the bookstore’s shelf or a random volume from Amazon is part of a larger narrative.
 But recognition is not everything, every writer wishes to sell as many books as possible.
 That’s why the book’s cover is a life-or-death choice.
 Especially when we’re talking about book cover series.

 Tips & tricks to design the coolest book cover series

 - Be consistent with the design look or theme

 One of the easiest and most common design practices is to keep one design concept for all the book cover series.
 This is really no big deal.
 Select the same font style for the title and subtitle (if you have one), but change the color for each book.
 Readers will realize that the books are part of a series, but will distinguish one volume from the other.
 You could also not change the color of the entire cover, but rather swapping one color for another on a single element.
 Awesome, right?
 Honestly, I suggest changing the color of the element you want to stand out from the crowd.
 The element from your book that you consider the most important.
 This is not only one of the easiest doable practices, but also the least expensive and fastest one.
 Below you can find two examples to help you understand better:

 To All the Boys I’ve Loved Before series by Jenny Han